SpringCommunity/SpringBoot/README.md

 Open clipse and import your project into eclipse

-in base package create a configuration class SpringBootApplication and we configure our project from there
+in base package create a configuration class AppConfiguration and we configure our project from there

 #Note: recommend use Spring Tool Suite to create project